 Connecting to the wired network

-An Ethernet wired network connection, to the CSE wired network, is available to staff and postgraduate students allocated a desk within the K17 building.
+An Ethernet wired network connection to the CSE wired network is available to staff and postgraduate students allocated a desk within the K17 building.

-Unregistered vs Registered hosts
+Unregistered vs Registered computers

 (something like yourname-laptop is a good choice.)